OceanParcels/parcels_gallery/README.md

  - git add *
  - git commit -m "<your_short_plot_name> plot for the gallery"
  - git push origin <my_plot>
- - got to https://github.com/OceanParcels/parcels_gallery and click on pull request to add your pull request (appears at top of page)
+ - go to https://github.com/OceanParcels/parcels_gallery and click on pull request to add your pull request (appears at top of page)
  - wait for your request to be merged

 ##